Question

 Persuaded

-Best when you successfully changed minds or overcame resistance to gain buy-in for important initiatives, showing strong communication and negotiation skills
+Use when you successfully convinced reluctant stakeholders or overcame resistance to change, highlighting your communication and influence skills

 Lobbied